Parallel inference for massive distributed spatial data using low-rank models: Application: Total Precipitable Water Measured by Three Sensor Systems

-Our sequential importance resampling algorithm as described in Section \ref{sec:STparam} (using the prior distribution as the proposal distribution for simplicity) had $P=1000$ particles, and we only carried out spatial prediction for particles with nonzero weight ($>.0001$) for fast computation.
-The resulting filtering posterior means and posterior standard deviations for total precipitable water for time period 1 (i.e., $t=1$) on a regular $0.5\dg \times 0.5\dg$ latitude/longitude grid of size 6,283 are shown in the bottom row of Figure \ref{fig:results_animated_inline}.
-We were able to calculate the (fully Bayesian) filtering distribution based on the 3,351,860 measurements collected by the three sensor systems over 47 hours in only 19 hours on a standard laptop computer (MacBook Pro with an Intel quad-core 2.6 GHz i7 processor and 8 GB of memory).
+We implemented the sequential importance sampling algorithm with residual resampling as described in Algorithm \ref{alg:particlefilter} with $M=6000$ particles, using the prior distribution as the proposal distribution for simplicity.
+The resulting filtering posterior means and posterior standard deviations for total precipitable water for time periods 7, 8, and 9 (i.e., $t \in \{7,8,9\}$) on a regular $0.5\dg \times 0.5\dg$ latitude/longitude grid of size 6,283 are shown in the bottom two rows of Figure \ref{fig:results_animated_inline}.
+We were able to calculate the filtering distribution based on the 3,351,860 measurements collected over 47 hours by the three sensor systems in about 7 hours using parallel computations on the Geyser data analysis cluster on the high-performance computing facility Yellowstone at the National Center for Atmospheric Research.
+Geyser uses 10-core 2.4-GHz Intel Xeon E7-4870 (Westmere EX) processors and has 25GB of memory/core.